‘The Big Wedding’ (2013) Review

 Grace plays Jared, a 29-year-old doctor and a virgin who is suddenly eager to lose it to Al’s biological sister Nuria.
 Heigl is Lyla, a woman suffering from infertility and separation from her husband.
 She also holds some immense hostility toward Don for cheating on her mother with Bebe.

 The Big Wedding feels too big.
 There are too many characters, too many storylines, and not enough movie.
-We don’t get to know the characters all that well before the wedding day is among us.
+We don’t get to know the characters all that well before the wedding day arrives.

 The storylines seem far-fetched, the conflicts are quickly brushed off as if nothing happened (a quick apology from Lyla’s estranged husband is enough to call it water under the bridge?), and while there are a few laughs, there aren’t enough to save the clunky storytelling.